Spice Girls

 In 1997, the Spice Girls made their live concert debut and released a feature film, Spice World, both to commercial success.
 The 1998 Spiceworld Tour became the highest-grossing concert tour by a female group, attended by an estimated 2.1 million people.
 Halliwell left the Spice Girls during the tour.
-Following a number-one single with "Goodbye" (1998) and a successful 1999 concert tour, the Spice Girls released their R&B-influenced third album, Forever, in 2000.
-It featured their ninth number one single, "Holler"/"Let Love Lead the Way", setting a record for most UK number ones by a girl group.
+Following a number-one single with "Goodbye" and a successful 1999 concert tour, the Spice Girls released their R&B-influenced third album, Forever, in 2000.
+It featured their ninth number-one single, "Holler"/"Let Love Lead the Way", setting a record for most UK number ones by a girl group.
 At the end of 2000, the Spice Girls entered a hiatus to concentrate on their solo careers.
 They reunited for the Return of the Spice Girls Tour from 2007, the 2012 Summer Olympics closing ceremony and, without Beckham, the Spice World — 2019 UK Tour.
 The tours won the Billboard Live Music Award for highest-grossing engagements, making the Spice Girls the top touring all-female group from 1998 to 2020.

 The Spice Girls have won five Brit Awards, three American Music Awards, four Billboard Music Awards, three MTV Europe Music Awards and one MTV Video Music Award.
 In 2000, they became the youngest recipients of the Brit Award for Outstanding Contribution to Music.
 Notable elements of the Spice Girls' symbolism include Halliwell's Union Jack dress and the nicknames given to each member by the British press.
 Their endorsement deals and merchandise had generated an estimated income of $500–800 million by May 1998.
-(Note: The group was also estimated to have made $300 million in music and video sales from October 1997 to October 1998, and over £300 million ($500 million) from merchandising in 1997.
+(Note: The group was also estimated to have made $300 million in music and video sales from October 1997 to October 1998, and more than £300 million ($500 million) from merchandising in 1997.
 In November 1997, the British press estimated that the Spice Girls had amassed personal fortunes of at least £21 million ($34 million) each.)
 According to the Music Week writer Paul Gorman, the Spice Girls' media exposure helped usher in an era of celebrity obsession.